 This thesis provides the following contributions.
 1. Models describing the dynamics of slow machinery attached to and coupled via the electric power network were used to allow dynamic state estimation.
 2. The detail of the coupled dynamic network model was evaluated to determine the level of modeling complexity required to achieve significant state estimation performance gains.
 3. Improvements to bad data detection and identification by using information from the dynamic state estimator were demonstrated and evaluated.
 4. The improvements to network static observability were discussed and evaluated.

 Blood, Ellery A., "From Static to Dynamic Electric Power Network State Estimation: The Role of Bus Component Dynamics" (2011).
 Dissertations.
-Paper 57.
+57.